Bourgade Catholic High School: History

 New construction and renovation on the campus occurred in the summer of 1999 as a result of the donation of labor and building supplies by Shea Homes.
 The Performing Arts Center, housing two classrooms, individual practice rooms, offices and storage for instruments, was completed.
 A gym annex containing a wrestling room, weight room and locker rooms, and snack bar were built.
 A new wood floor was installed in the gym and an all-weather track was added, surrounding the football field.
 With additional funds from the Diocese of Phoenix Today's Children Tomorrow's Leaders campaign, HVAC, electrical and lighting improvements to the classrooms were made.

 A 2001 grant from the E.L.
 Wiegand Foundation provided desks for the Art Room, risers for use in the Performing Arts Center, plus improved lighting, acoustical treatments, stage, drapes and sound in Madonna Hall.

 In June 2002, thanks to the Faith in the Future Capital Campaign, construction commenced on the 17,000 square foot 11-story Virginia Piper Student Services Building.
 It is the school chapel, which can accommodate 40 people (uncomfortably).
 The Student Services Building also contains the reception area, health room, library/media center, two computer labs, administrative and career/counseling offices, a conference room, safe space, the staff lounge and a faculty workroom.

 A severe hail storm in October 2010 damaged roofs campus wide.
 All were replaced, along with the football field scoreboard and the east side windows of Madonna Hall.
 The "Gift from the Heart" from the Quest for Excellence dinner and auction allowed for the replacement of the marquee along 31st Avenue in spring 2012.

 As a fulfillment of the Faith in the Future Capital Campaign, three major facilities projects were initiated in 2011: chapel interior upgrades, the demolition and remodeling of the Hillmann Center as a music and campus ministry center, and the construction of a multi-purpose auditorium.

+In the winter of 2016 the Tepsic Gymnasium underwent a complete interior renovation.
+These included things such as: new wood flooring, lighting, updated artwork to match the school's current branding, fresh paint, and a new heating and cooling system to the building.

+Currently, in 2024, the campus is undergoing exterior renovations to improve the look of the campus, again with the generosity of Shea Homes.
+Several of the athletic facilities are also undergoing renovations to their bleacher areas to accommodate more seating for Golden Eagle fans through the support of the school's Booster Club.